How to deal with stress and anxiety

 Some natural remedies for anxiety are shared below.

-Avoid tobacco, alcohol, caffeine, and recreational drugs: Do not consume caffeinated drinks and alcohol and drugs, and stop smoking cigarettes, if you want to reduce anxiety.
+- Avoid tobacco, alcohol, caffeine, and recreational drugs: Do not consume caffeinated drinks and alcohol and drugs, and stop smoking cigarettes, if you want to reduce anxiety.
+It is not easy to fall asleep after drinking coffee.

-Induce body relaxation: The health experts opine chanting a mantra or engaging in meditation, and performing yoga for relaxing the body.
+- Induce body relaxation: The health experts opine chanting a mantra or engaging in meditation, and performing Yoga Nidra for relaxing the body.
 Most importantly, get enough sleep at night, so you are relaxed in the morning.
 If the body normalizes, you can counter anxiety, depression and other mental illnesses with ease.

-Engage in stress management activities: For relieving stress, maintaining a positive attitude is a good recommendation.
+- Engage in stress management activities: For relieving stress, maintaining a positive attitude is a good recommendation.
 Other than that, asserting your feelings rather than becoming aggressive helps.
 Further, you must learn to let go of matters that are beyond your control.
 Under stress management activities, opt for tai-chi and yoga to bring down your stress levels.
-Indulging in hobbies is helpful as well.
+For example the Butterfly Hug is a form of bilateral stimulation used as a grounding technique.
+This technique has been proven to be highly effective for anxiety, stress and feeling overwhelmed.

 FAQs about Anxiety and Stress